-WordPress is an impressive content management system (CMS) built upon a PHP / MySQL foundation.
+WordPress is one of the best content management systems (CMS) built upon a PHP / MySQL foundation.
 By all counts, it is the most utilized CMS in the world, installed on some 60 million plus websites and used by over 20% of the top 10 million websites.

 WordPress enables people to maintain and manage website content through a web-based “backend” system.
 It provides relatively simple mechanisms for creating blog posts and static pages, then organizing those posts and pages into categories and menus.
 It also provides a nice media library tool useful for managing the image assets in use within your site.
 The media library handles technical overhead like thumbnail generation.